Lolindhir/PnP/src/assets/rules/Classes/Rogue-Soulknife.md

 ### Level 3: Psionic Power
 You harbor a wellspring of psionic energy within yourself.
 It is represented by your Psionic Energy Dice, which fuel certain powers you have from this subclass.
-The Soulknife Energy Dice table shows the number of these dice you have when you reach certain Rogue levels, and the table shows the die size.
+The Soulknife Energy Dice table shows the number of these dice you have per Adventuring Period when you reach certain Rogue levels, and the table shows the die size.

 ##### Soulknife Energy Dice